Riya-sonal/GitPdf/README.md

 - Customizable title and command styles
 - Inclusion of the Git logo
 - Decorative line separator for visual appeal
-- Use of a modern and stylish custom font (Montserrat)
 - Adjustable spacing and layout for improved readability

 ## Prerequisites